natemiller1/GethLab/README.md

 `sha256sum genesis.json` should result in b5836675e0db566b249cf3c293938bb6f410a4e8fbc74d43b4fa3d6f86e78901

-You'll also need to create a folder to hold the network blockchain data - call it: ethereum_private.
+You'll also need to create a folder to hold the network blockchain data - call it: ethdata.
 Remember where you create the folder, it may be easiest to create it on the desktop/active directory.
 Once you have the genesis file and new folder, you can initiate the blockchain on your computer.
 Replace PATH/TO with the folders that lead to your folder/genesis file.
-The paths may look something like: ~/Desktop/ethereum_private ~/Desktop/genesis.json
+The paths may look something like: ~/Desktop/ethdata ~/Desktop/genesis.json
 ```
 geth --datadir ~/PATH/TO/ethdata init ~/PATH/TO/genesis.json
 ```

 Once initialized, run this code to start the node:
 ```
-geth --datadir=~/.ethdata --networkid 1919 --rpc --rpcapi="db,eth,net,web3,personal" --nodiscover console
+geth --datadir ~/PATH/TO/ethdata --networkid 1919 --rpc.allow-unprotected-txs --http.api=“db,eth,net,web3,personal” console
 ```